 Many people obviously think the cave was open to visitors, because its discovery was published widely.
 There are publications with glossy pictures, which produce the wish to see it with ones own eyes.
 But the cave is not developed as a show cave and not really suitable for semi-wild tours.
 There are numerous difficult and dangerous sections which require experience and special equipment.
 And actually it is located in Phong Nha-Ke Bang National Park and so it is protected by law.
 The best way to see the cave is on the great pictures of the National Geographic Society.

-Nevertheless the cave was now opened on demanding three day caving tours run by local guides.
+Nevertheless the cave was first opened on demanding three day caving tours run by local guides in 2013.
 The cave entrance in the middle of the National Park is reached after an arduous nine-hour trek trough dense jungle.
 It is almost impossible to find without a guide.
 The two nights are spent in En Cave, about two hours from Hang Son.
-So there is one day with about 7 hours for the exploration of the cave.
+So there was one day with about 7 hours for the exploration of the cave.
+And it cost USD 3000 per person.

-The local resort developer Sun Group from Da Nang City has received the permission to build a US$212-million cable car system inside the cave in 2014.
+The local resort developer Sun Group from Da Nang City has received the permission to build a USD 212-million cable car system inside the cave in 2014.
 The 10.6km long cable car would have four sections and connect a planned resort complex with the caves Dong Tien Son and Hang Son Dong.
 So far it is not clearn when and if this cable car will be built.
+It actually seems rather unlikely that it will be built.